SCRIPTURE & FOCUS – Week Of March 30, 2025 – April 5, 2025

 ANNOUNCEMENTS

-OPEN INVITATION FROM THE INTRODUCTION CLASS
+OPEN INVITATION FROM CLASS 7

 Please join us whenever your Class Facilitator is absent